Card reader – How payment terminals boost your business

 Another way to help keep your device free from germs, scratches, and bumps is to invest in a silicone case to protect it.
 They come in different colours and can help protect your device.

-How to reset a card machine
+How to reset a card reader

 For traditional devices: myPOS Go, myPOS Mini and myPOS Combo

 Use this option with caution and only if you want to reset your myPOS traditional card reader.
 Your device will display a screen where you need to enter a deactivation code.
 The code can be generated when you log into mypos.com menu Devices > All Devices, choose a specific device > Settings > Reset.